Home

 As someone who enjoyed exaggeration, Harvey liked people to think that he actually was born on the Fourth of July, as was reported in at least one newspaper article.

-When Harvey was less than a year old, his father was killed in battle during the Civil War.
 Within a year, on Nov.
-23, 1862, the widow married Daniel K. Grim (1836-1923), another Civil War veteran.
-The Grims went on to have at least 5 children -- Phoebe Ann Grim, Ellen Grim, George Grim, Henry Grim and Lucy Grim.
+23, 1862, Harvey's widowed mother married again to Daniel K. Grim (1836-1923), another Civil War veteran.
+The Grims went on to have at least five more children -- Phoebe Ann Grim, Ellen Grim, George Grim, Henry Grim and Lucy Grim.

 It's possible that Harvey was raised with his mother and stepfather.
 Yet within a few years, Harvey's mother died, leaving him an orphan.
 It's not known who raised Harvey after his parents died, although it's likely that it was his mother's Christner relatives.
-At age 9, he resided in Pennsville, near Connellsville.
+At age nine, he resided in Pennsville, near Connellsville.

 At some point in his life, perhaps in childhood, Harvey's legs became handicapped.
 Later in life, a newspaper said, this condition "required him to walk with a crutch and a cane..."